accordproject/cicero-word-add-in/DEVELOPERS.md

          debug the add-in the same way you would debug a web app. (ie. use the `Console` tab to view printed logs and errors, the `Element` tab to inspect the HTML and CSS, the `Network` tab for network calls, etc).

+## ❗ Accord Project Development Guide ❗
+We'd love for you to help develop improvements to Cicero Word Add-in!
+Please refer to the [Accord Project Development guidelines][apdev] we'd like you to follow.

 [apdev]: https://github.com/accordproject/techdocs/blob/master/DEVELOPERS.md
 [addindocs]: https://docs.microsoft.com/en-us/office/dev/add-ins/quickstarts/word-quickstart